top of page

 Is EMDR Right for You?

-EMDR may be appropriate if:
+EMDR therapy may be appropriate if:

 • You feel stuck in past experiences